hynoor/NFV/README.md

 > NfvFile is the class represents a file.
 NfvFile object support bunch of file manipulations on itself, such as _overwrite_, _copy_, _move_, _checksum_ etc.
 >
 > _**NfvIoTactic**_
-> Tactic of the I/O to be adopted, including data_pattern, seek_type, io_size etc.
+> Tactic of the I/O to be adopted, including strategies of data pattern, seek type, io size etc.
 >
 > _**NfvLockManager**_
 > A class designed to manager byte range locks, by which way, user could easily manage large number of locks with small snippet of code
 >
 > _**NfvLock**_
-> A class represent a byte range locks, which can be manipulate either independently or managed by NfvLockManager object
+> A class represents a byte range locks, which can be manipulate either independently or managed by NfvLockManager object

 #### **_Sample: Basic File Tree Manipulations_**